-Name of the Department : Kuvempu Institute of Kannada Studies
+Name of the Department 1.
+657 g .
+10 Kuvempu Institute of Kannada Studies

-Subject : Linguistics
+Subject Linguistics

-Faculty : Arts
+Faculty Arts

 Name of the Programme

-: Master of Arts in Linguistics (M.A.)
+and the Master of Arts in Linguistics (M.A.)

 Duration of the Programme

 M.A.
 2 years divided into 4 semesters